yokosogithub/GeoGit/doc/manual/source/diffs.rst

 	$geogit diff b2a780d7c0 HEAD
 	6350a6...
 000000...
 6997bd...
 000000...
 R  parks/parks.23

-This will compare a previous commit (with the id specified as the first reference) with the current head of the repository.
+This will compare a previous commit (with the Id specified as the first reference) with the current head of the repository.
 Id's used with this syntax must resolve to a commit.

 The first entered Id is used as the Id of the old version.
 Reversing the order of the references will describe the inverse difference.